w-k-s/simple-budget-tracker/README.md

 go get
 ```

+**Statik**

 In ordeer to host the swagger documentation, `statik` is used to create a static file system that hosts the editor pages.
-Ensure that statik is installed when installing dependencies.
-If it isn't you can run:
+To install the command line tool, run the following command:

 ```
-go get github.com/rakyll/statik
+go get -u github.com/rakyll/statik
 ```

 ## Useful Resources